 4. It can produce “pearls”

 Have you heard Pearl of Allah or later being named as Pearl of Lao Tzu?
 The pearl was declared as the largest pearl ever found in the world and it produced by a giant clam in Palawan, the Philippines, in 1934.
-More story about this special clam’s pearl, please read: The Pearl of Allah: the Facts, the Fiction, and the Fraud.
-Pearls produced by the clams usually very rare but the clams have capability to produce the ‘pearls’ that categorized as “Calcareous Concretion”.
+More story about this special clam’s pearl, please read The Pearl of Allah: the Facts, the Fiction, and the Fraud.
+Pearls produced by the clams usually very rare but the clams have the capability to produce the ‘pearls’ that categorized as “Calcareous Concretion”.
 Unlike the oysters’ pearls, the clams’ pearls usually not valuable due to its quality and irregular shapes.

-Unfortunately some species of the giant clams (genus Tridacna) are listed by IUCN Red List as vulnerable species and its population close to be endangered.
+Unfortunately, some species of the giant clams (genus Tridacna) are listed by IUCN Red List as vulnerable species and its population close to being endangered.
 This happened because of excessive fishing exploitation.
 The giant clam’s adductor muscle is popular because it believed to have aphrodisiac powers.
 Its colorful mantles also popular for interior decoration.
 The giant clams farming is now developing in Micronesian countries.
 I am not sure how sustainable the nursery in practice but perhaps that could stop the reducing number of the wildlife giant clams.